 NEONATAL BRACHIAL PLEXUS INJURIES

-The injury is usually a stretch of the nerve, and has the potential to heal over time.
-The challenge, is that it is difficult to predict whether a child will regain the limb's function.
+The injury is usually a stretch of the nerve and has the potential to heal over time.
+The challenge is that it is difficult to predict whether a child will regain the limb's function.
 Internationally, there is consensus that it is unlikely that there will be any recovery if elbow flexion is not recovered by 4-6 months.
-In these cases, surgical reconstruction earlier rather than later, is recommended.
-Surgical reconstruction in the past focused on brachial plexus exploration and nerve grafting.
+In these cases, Dr van Spuy may recommend surgical reconstruction earlier rather than later.
+Surgical brachial plexus reconstruction in the past focused on brachial plexus exploration and nerve grafting.
 There is a fresh interest in nerve transfers (popularised in adult reconstruction) for reconstruction (away from brachial plexus), which yields quicker and more predictable results.

-There is very little to do to enhance recovery, but parents must be taught to keep the infant’s limb mobile (especially shoulder) to prevent contractures.
+There is very little to do to enhance recovery, but the orthopaedic hand surgeon will educate the parents on how to keep the infant’s limb mobile (especially shoulder) to prevent contractures.
 A physiotherapist can assist with providing developmental input, and teach parents correct handling of the infant.
-Regular evaluations by the specialist are very important to correlate trends and to ensure that surgical intervention (if needed) is performed at the right time.
+Regular evaluations with the hand specialist are very important to correlate trends and to ensure that surgical intervention (if needed) is performed at the right time.